aburrell/ocbpy/docs/examples/ex_rec.rst

 Retrive a good DualBoundary record
 ----------------------------------
-The :py:class:`ocbpy.DualBoundary` class starts with good Boundaries selected using the default criteria for the given instrument.
+The :py:class:`~ocbpy._boundary.DualBoundary` class starts with good Boundaries selected using the default criteria for the given instrument.
 You can change that at any time, as shown below.
 This example uses the ``dual`` variable set in the first example.

 ::